Bob Denver: Other work

-In 1970, Denver replaced Woody Allen in the original Broadway production of Allen's comedy Play It Again, Sam, earning praise from The New York Times critic Clive Barnes for conveying "a genuine clown-like wistfulness" that Barnes had found lacking in Allen's own performance in the starring role.
+In 1970, Denver replaced Woody Allen in the role of Alan Felix in the original Broadway production of Allen's comedy Play It Again, Sam, earning praise from The New York Times chief theater critic Clive Barnes for conveying "a genuine clown-like wistfulness" that Barnes had found lacking in Allen's own performance in the starring role.

 Personal life and death

 Denver was married four times.
 With his first wife, Maggie Ryan, he had a son and a daughter.
 He was later married to Jean Webber (1967–1970) and Carole Abrahams (1972–1975), and with the latter fathered a daughter, Emily.
-His last wife was Dreama Perry, to whom he was married until his death and with whom he fathered a son, Colin.
+His last wife was Dreama Perry, to whom he was married until his death and with whom he fathered a son, Colin in January 1984.
+Colin was diagnosed with autism and a seizure disorder aged two in January 1986.

 On February 7, 1971, Denver was arrested in Anderson, California for possession of marijuana and drug paraphernalia in his car and pleaded no contest for a reduced sentence of a $250 fine.
 In 1998, he was arrested for marijuana delivered to his home, originally saying that the delivery came from Dawn Wells, who played Mary Ann on Gilligan's Island, but he later refused to name her in court, testifying that "some crazy fan must have sent it."
 He pleaded no contest and received six months probation.

 Later in his life, Denver returned to his adopted home of Princeton, West Virginia, and became an FM radio personality.
 He and his wife Dreama ran a small "oldies format" radio station, WGAG-LP 93.1 FM.
 He also earned a small income making public appearances, often costumed as Gilligan.
 In 1992, he played Gilligan to benefit the Make-A-Wish Foundation for a West Virginia fundraiser for the organization.

 Denver was a heavy smoker.
 He received cancer treatment and underwent heart bypass surgery in 2005.
 On September 2, 2005, he died at age 70 from complications, including pneumonia following throat cancer surgery at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina.